Democrats rally against bills being proposed at the Kansas Capitol

 “The issue is they’re likely going to be tied to school funding,” Poskin said Friday.
 “So yes, I think there is a chance that they will pass, and I think it will be devastating to our schools.”

-The pharmacist and the prescription bill was sent back to a senate committee Thursday, Feb.
+The pharmacist and the prescription bill were sent back to a senate committee Thursday, Feb.
 10. The bill on education materials had just one hearing in a Senate committee so far.
-The school voucher bill has not a hearing in the state senate yet.
+The school voucher bill has not had a hearing in the Senate yet.